Ford issues $8 billion debt securities after virus causes $2 billion loss

 Separately, Ford warned that its production of high-priced versions of pickups and sport utility vehicles could be hurt due to the damage caused by a tornado earlier this week at parts supplier BorgWarner’s (BWA.N) South Carolina factory.

-BorgWarner’s facility makes transfer case for some of Ford’s most profitable vehicles, such as four wheel-drive large F-series pickups and large sport utility vehicles.
+BorgWarner’s facility makes transfer cases for some of Ford’s most profitable vehicles, such as four wheel-drive large F-series pickups and large sport utility vehicles.

-Reporting by Rachit Vats and Ankit Ajmera in Bengaluru; Editing by Aditya Soni, Jonathan Oatis and Shinjini Ganguli
+Reporting by Rachit Vats and Ankit Ajmera in Bengaluru, and Joshua Franklin in New York; Editing by Aditya Soni, Jonathan Oatis, Shinjini Ganguli and Daniel Wallis